BLCM/bl3hotfixes/README.md

   there are no associated hotfixes.
 * **2021-11-11**: Unannounced hotfix update which just does the usual weekly Black Market machine move.
 "Totally Takedowns" event is still active.
+* **2021-11-18**: 18th anounced patch (Steam build version
+  `OAK-PATCHWIN640-293-CL2629535`, EGS versions forthcoming), and 80th
+  announced hotfixes.
+Addition of Vault Card #3, incorporation of a number of hotfixes into the base game, plus some other tweaks and bugfixes.
+Current Maurice's Community Challeng is now "Mayhem 10 Massacre," though there are no related hotfixes for that.